mic-cao/Race-Inference-Algo/README.md

 - Predicting foreign/native-born status with approximately 81% accuracy.

 ## Additional Information
-For more details and related published research, please visit the [Urban Data Research Lab](https://www.urbandataresearchlab.org/).
+For more details and related published research, please visit [Urban Data Research Lab](https://www.urbandataresearchlab.org/).
 A paper based on the research findings is pending publication.
 Stay tuned for updates!